MicrosoftDocs/azure-devops-docs/docs/service-hooks/create-subscription.md

 ## Create a subscription for a team project

 To create a subscription for an event, choose which consumer to use and the action you want to take.
-You will create an HTTP POST request to the subscriptions URL for the Visual Studio Team Services account with the event, consumer and action to take for the subscription.
+You will create an HTTP POST request to the subscriptions URL for the VSTS account with the event, consumer and action to take for the subscription.

 ### Before you begin